What is an API?

 Long add(int a, int b)

 The numbers have to be given as input parameters.
-Output should be summation of two integer numbers.
+The output should be a summation of two integer numbers.
 This output needs to be verified with expected outcome.

 Calling needs to be done such as